-- Rulebook on "Contained use of genetically modified organisms", No.1244/1 issued November 13, 2002: - Rulebook on "Regulation on the content and data of products derived from GEOs", No. 1669/1 issued December 15, 2002 (will be amended with new terminology after adoption of the new Law on GEOs); - Rulebook on "Commercial release of 'GEOs' or products derived from same", No.1245/1 issued November 13, 2002 (not used due to the current Law on GEOs); - Rulebook on "Deliberate release of biotech products into the environment," No.1246/1 issued November 13, 2002 (will be amended with the new terminology after adoption of the new Law on GEOs).
+• Rulebook on "Contained use of genetically modified organisms," No.1244/1 issued November 13, 2002;

+• Rulebook on "Regulation on the content and data of products derived from GEOs," No. 1669/1 issued December 15, 2002 (will be amended with new terminology after adoption of the new Law on GEOs);

+• Rulebook on "Commercial release of 'GEOs' or products derived from same," No.1245/1 issued November 13, 2002 (not used due to the current Law on GEOs);

+• Rulebook on "Deliberate release of biotech products into the environment," No.1246/1 issued November 13, 2002 (will be amended with the new terminology after adoption of the new Law on GEOs).

-The revised law was reviewed and approved by Serbia's 18-member National Biosafety Council.
-The final version of the law needs to be approved by the Minister of Agriculture, Forestry and Water Management and adopted by the Parliament.
+The newest version of the revised law is reviewed and approved by the Serbia's 18-member National Biosafety Council.
+The final version of the law needs to be approved by the Minister of Agriculture, Forestry and Water Management, Serbian Government and adopted by the National Parliament.
+MAFWM is at the same time drafting a number of necessary by-laws in accordance to the EU regulation.
 Once adopted, the MAFWM, is planning to implement the following ten by-laws: